-Nonhebel Park, named after local businessman Andrew Nonhebel, opened in March 2020.
-It offers self storage, fenced compounds, lock up units and business premises.
-Despite the opening coinciding with the first Covid-related lockdowns, and consequent challenges to business throughout the islands, the demand for facilities has already exceeded initial expectations.
+Nonhebel Park, named after local businessman Andrew Nonhebel, offers self storage, fenced compounds, lock up units and business premises.
+Despite the opening at the start of the Covid-19 pandemic, the site was 100% occupied within 24 months of opening.